 Other initiatives of strategic emphasis to the college.

 A written proposal for release time must be submitted to the chief academic officer for approval on the Faculty Release Time Request form.
-This form will be initiated and prepared by the instructor following consultation with the program director or discipline chair and department head.
-Requests for curriculum revisions should be developed with input from the Manager, Curriculum Support and Development.
+This form will be initiated and prepared by the instructor following consultation with the program director or discipline chair and dean.
+Requests for curriculum revisions should be developed with input from the Director, Curriculum Support and Development.

 This proposal should include the following information: